Quick link to Raveningham Gardens Events : Raveningham Gardens Opening Times : Raveningham Gardens Plant Sales

 There is also a Herb Garden, a Rose Garden and the Time Garden – designed around Sir Francis Bacon’s essays based on the passage of Time.
 Sculptures by Susan Bacon are placed around the Garden which is surrounded by an 18th century Park with many trees of great age.
 The main specialities of the Garden are Galanthus followed by bulbs in early spring, later in the season Agapanthus are a main feature.
 Throughout the year the parkland setting provides a glorious backdrop to the Hall and the main Garden.
 The Gardens are mostly accessible to wheelchair/motability scooter users, except when the ground is very wet.

 Raveningham Garden Special Events

 National Gardens Scheme

-We will be open for the NGS on 18th February.
-Pre booked tickets only please see NGS website – ngs.org.uk for details and how to book.
+Pre booked tickets only please see NGS website – ngs.org.uk for dates, details and how to book.

 We start the year with snowdrops in February.
 Every Sunday in February will raise funds for the Priscilla Bacon Hospice.
 When our main season starts in May spring bulbs and shrubs will be flowering.
 In May you can see both spring and wild flowers around the Garden.
 The roses will be looking good in June, followed by the amazing agapanthus in July and August, with late flowering in September.
 Summer is also the best time to see the Victorian walled kitchen garden in full swing with salad crops, vegetables and soft fruits interspersed with companion flowers.